arshiars/EunoiaCapital/content/pages/index.md

               borderRadius: x-large
       - title: Right People
         subtitle: M
-        text: |
+        text: >
-          We look for a mix of intellegence, integrity, and energy.
+          We look for a mix of intellegence, integrity, and energy in our portfolio companies' managements.
+We value long-term relationship with people who put integrity first.
         image:
           url: /images/icon2.svg
           altText: Featured icon two